 Then, different features can be accessed, such as:

 Employees told us about the bad WiFi signal they sometimes have, because some Air Force Bases, or parts of the Bases, are not covered by WiFi or network signal.
 Therefore, it was important that the app could be used offline as well.
 Also, because mobile devices are not allowed all over the Air Force Base - for instance in hangars or other specific zones - the app is optimized for tablets.
-Those tablets can hang on walls in all areas where mobile devices are not allowed so employees still have access to the knowledge base.
+Those tablets can be mounted on walls in all areas where mobile devices are not allowed, so employees still have access to the knowledge base.

 I visualized the features of the app with Illustrator and created the mockups.